FOR PLAYERS WHO PLAY

 DPR is the Deaf pickleball community's official rating system.
 Every match counts toward your rating only after it's verified.
 Verification is what makes DPR trustworthy where self-reported systems aren't.

-Path 1 — Tournament Director
+Tournament Director (growing)

 WHEN TO SUBMIT YOUR OWN MATCHES